Our partners at Climate Week NYC

 Ed joined Impax in 2021 from Natixis Investment Managers where he held multiple distribution leadership roles in London and Boston over the span of 12 years.
 Prior to that, he worked in sales and sales management for Fidelity Investments, Fidelity Charitable Services and Pioneer Investments.

 With a bachelor’s degree in political science from the University of New Hampshire, Ed also holds the FINRA Series 6, 7, 24, and 31 registrations, and is a registered representative of Foreside Financial Services, LLC.
-He serves on the World Surf League advisory board, the Levitate Foundation and the sustainability advisory board at the University of New Hampshire.
+He serves on the board of US SIF, the World Surf League advisory board, the Levitate Foundation and the sustainability advisory board at the University of New Hampshire.

 America should be the eagle, not the ostrich, of the clean energy transition